 Passive and Mechanical Ventilation

-So now we know what can happen if your containers don’t have sufficient ventilation, it’s time to address how you can ventilate your containers.
+So now that we know what can happen if your containers don’t have sufficient ventilation, let’s address how to ventilate your containers.

 There are two overarching methodologies when it comes to ventilation.
 The first method being passive ventilation and the second method being mechanical ventilation.